Magnesium Glycinate Powder for Sleep: What Actually Works

 - Magnesium glycinate (bisglycinate) combines two sleep-relevant compounds: magnesium and the amino acid glycine, each working through distinct neurological pathways.

 A study published in PubMed found that almost 48% of the U.S. population consumed less than the required amount of magnesium from food.
-A more recent 2024 global analysis published in the International Journal of Vitamin and Nutrition Research estimated that roughly 2.4 billion people worldwide, about 31% of the global population, fail to meet recommended magnesium intake levels.
+A 2024 global analysis published in the International Journal of Vitamin and Nutrition Research estimated that roughly 2.4 billion people worldwide, about 31% of the global population, fail to meet recommended magnesium intake levels.

 How Magnesium Glycinate Works: Two Mechanisms, One Compound

 Most articles about magnesium and sleep gloss over the "why."
 They tell you to take it.
 They don't explain the pharmacology.
 That's a problem, because the form of magnesium you choose determines whether you're actually getting sleep benefits or just expensive urine.
-Understanding the science behind magnesium glycinate powder for sleep helps you make a smarter choice.

 Magnesium glycinate (also labeled as magnesium bisglycinate) is a chelated compound.
 It binds elemental magnesium to two molecules of the amino acid glycine.
 This matters for two reasons.